 - Click on the Spam Settings tab.
 Click anywhere on the settings to edit the fields.

 - The Spam Filter is disabled by default.
-Set the Enable Spam Filter radio button to Yes to enable it.
+Set the Enable Spam Filter button to Yes to enable.

 - Once the Spam Filter is enabled, the Set Filter Sensitivity slider below will be displayed.
 Set the slider to the desired level